 A Christian house of worship arose in the Middle Ages on the site and was part of a greater church called Santa Maria del Carmine ai Mannesi.
 "Carminiello" is a diminutive and the "mannesi" part of the name refers to the occupation of those who lived in the area; they worked with wood and made and repaired carts.
 In Neapolitan toponymy, the name of the church is used to refer to the much older Roman structure, in the same way as, say, the "ruins of San Lorenzo" refer to the old Roman market excavated beneath the medieval church of San Lorenzo.

-in the area was aroused following air-raids in WW2
+interest in the area was aroused following air-raids in WW2 when

-destruction of buildings on the surface lay
+destruction of buildings on the surface lay bare some of

-(virtually all of ancient Naples), the site will
+beneath modern Naples (virtually all of ancient Naples),

-never be totally excavated.
-Although the site now
+the site will never be totally excavated.
+Although the

-site now has a fence around it and is marked as an object of
+site now has a fence around it and is marked as an object

 *addenda: This kind note comes from Prof. Paul Arthur, Professor of Medieval Archaeology at the University of Lecce:The 'Gee - what's that?' site of Carminiello ai Mannesi was a housing block of late 1st-early 2nd century date, with an attached bath building.
 I had the honour to excavate the site in the early 1980's and it remains one of the few published excavations in the centre of Naples.